-New imaging technologies significantly affect diagnostic and prognostic accuracy and facilitate progress towards the cure of brain diseases, in particular Alzheimer’s Disease.
-However, the impact of these new technologies largerly depends on the speed and reliability with which the imaging data can be visualized, analyzed and interpreted.
+New imaging technologies significantly affect diagnostic and prognostic accuracy and facilitate progress towards the cure of brain diseases, in particular Alzheimer’s disease.
+However, the impact of these new technologies largely depends on the speed and reliability with which the imaging data can be visualized, analyzed and interpreted.

-Thanks to distributed services and grid/cloud computational resources, analyses with neuGRID are incomparably faster than traditional-style lab-based analyses.
-The combination of medical imaging with Distributed Computing Infrastrutures (DCI) has demonstrated the potential to make a significant impact in the translation of medical research from the lab into clinical practice.
+The combination of medical imaging with Distributed Computing Infrastructures (DCI) has demonstrated the potential to make a significant impact in the translation of medical imaging research from the lab into clinical practice.

 As shown on the figure below, N4U users a state-of-the-art 3-tier architecture to deliver computing and storage resources to users:

 1. Access points: users only interact with high-level tools (such as web portals) called gateways

 2. Computing resources: gateways submit image analysis tasks to a pipeline service deployed on DCI computing resources